T-Mobile vs. Xfinity Mobile Cell Phone Plans Review: Strong 5G vs. First-Year Savings

 3.8/5

 Xfinity Mobile is the better fit for users who already have Xfinity Internet and want the lowest possible cost for a single line.
-The first year of Unlimited is free, and the $40 renewal price is appealing if you can stay under 30 GB each month.
+The first year of Mobile Select is free.
 While the service isn’t ideal for super-heavy users or people who rely on hotspots, you might still prefer Xfinity Mobile if you’re an Xfinity Internet customer.

 How we came up with our rating